hyperledger/indy-hipe/text/connection-protocol/README.md

 The connection response message is used to confirm the connection.
 This message is required in the flow, as it will be needed in the future for micro-ledger initialization.

 #### Example
-If Alice still wants to communicate with Bob, she sends a connection response.
+Alice sends her connection decision to Bob in the connection response.

 ```
 {